Millerkjc/PT_installation_script/README.md

 # Automatize Packet Tracer (PT) 7.1.1 for Linux 64bit installation

-Installing PT is a tedious and "difficult" task, so I've decided to create some scripts to automatize it. <br />
+Installing PT is a boring and "difficult" task, so I've decided to create some scripts to automatize it. <br />
-This project takes place only for hobby and to enjoy scripting, so what you will see won't be the most beautiful and perfect code you'll have ever seen.
+This project has been undertaken only "for hobby" and to enjoy scripting, so what you will see won't be the most beautiful and perfect code you'll ever see.
-You are free to modify the code to automate the installation on your own machine (I reccomend it!). <br />
+You are free (see licensing) to modify the code to automate the installation on your own machine (I recommend it!). <br />

 ## Folder structure

-In this repo there are two different folders:
+This repo contains two folders:
 * **Automate** <br />
-  In which I try automatizing the entire process, from the unzipped PT.tar to the libraries check and their installations (All for FUN!).
+  Where I try to automatize the entire process, from the unzipped PT.tar to the libraries check and their installations (All for FUN!).
 Clearly, it's slow and his purpose is only academic.

 * **Manually** <br />
-  This is the second choice and the best one if you want to install PT quickly.  <br />
+  This is the alternative choice, and the better one if you want to quickly install PT. <br />
-  (imho) I prefer installing the libraries from the Debian/Ubuntu repo even if you can export those that Cisco inserts into the .tar.
+  (IMHO) I do prefer installing the libraries from the Debian/Ubuntu repo even if the ones  that Cisco inserts into the .tar can be exported.
-  Scripts are functional to install only the libraries I've found missing (maybe you could need only few of these for the goal).
+  Scripts are functional to install only the libraries I've found as missing (maybe you could need only few of these for the goal).

-**RmPT.sh** file can be useful to clear the system.
-If something went wrong during the installation it can help you to manage a clear install.
+**RmPT.sh** file can be useful to clear the system, if something went wrong during the installation it can help you to manage a clear install.

 **IMPORTANT**
 All scripts need root privilege.

 ## Prerequisites

-To run the "Manually" folder scripts you haven't prerequisites. <br />
+To run the "Manually" folder scripts you haven no prerequisites. <br />
-But, if you wanna try the "Automate" script, you need some programs. <br />
+But, if you want to try the "Automate" script, you need some programs. <br />
-I make some checks and automatically install some of these.
+I do some checks and automatically install some of these.

 **IMPORTANT**
-In this moment, the PT.tar must be under ~/Download directory.
+Currently the PT.tar must be installed into the ~/Download directory.

 ## Getting Started (Automate)